FishtownFish wrapped around the rod of AsclepiusMedicine

 Common Questions

 A consumer-grade PM2.5 monitor is cheap and useful.
 It will surprise you the first time it spikes (frying, candles, a passing wildfire-smoke day) and it will retrain how you ventilate, cook, and time outdoor activity.
-Not required, but among the highest-information-per-dollar tools Fishtown Medicine recommends.
+Not required, but among the highest-information-per-dollar tools we recommend at Fishtown Medicine.

 Most people do not need it.
-Fishtown Medicine screens when housing history (lead paint, lead service lines), occupation (welding, soldering, certain trades), hobbies (shooting, ceramics), or symptoms point that way.
+We screen when housing history (lead paint, lead service lines), occupation (welding, soldering, certain trades), hobbies (shooting, ceramics), or symptoms point that way.
 Routine "toxic burden" panels in healthy adults rarely change the plan.

 The exposure is real and the biology is plausible; the human outcome data is still maturing.
-Fishtown Medicine does not panic about it.
-The practice makes the small, durable swaps (no heated plastic in the kitchen, glass storage, filtered water) and watches the science.
+We do not panic about it.
+We make the small, durable swaps (no heated plastic in the kitchen, glass storage, filtered water) and watch the science.

 The signal-to-noise on EMF claims is low.
-Fishtown Medicine focuses on exposures with stronger mechanism and dose-response data (air, water, light, EDCs, chemicals you handle daily).
-If a patient has specific symptoms and concerns, those get discussed, but the practice does not screen for EMF.
+We focus on exposures with stronger mechanism and dose-response data (air, water, light, EDCs, chemicals you handle daily).
+If you have specific symptoms and concerns, we discuss them, but we do not screen for EMF.

 No. When they wear out, replace them with stainless or cast iron.
 Forcing a full kitchen overhaul is unnecessary.
 The point is the direction of travel, not perfection.

 Environment shows up in inflammation markers like hs-CRP, in cortisol patterns, in sleep architecture on a wearable, in respiratory symptoms during high-PM2.5 weeks, and occasionally in heavy metal screens when warranted.
-The most reliable signals are usually the wearable trends and the patient's own description of how they sleep.
+The most reliable signals are usually the wearable trends and your own description of how you sleep.

 Still have a question?